wd-David/svelte-component-test-demo/README.md

 I'll also write about the advanced component test and mocking (Svelte runtime module & networking) in my next blog post, stay tuned!

-## Different types of test
+## Different types of test in Svelte

-Here's a breif introduction of each type:
+Here's a breif introduction of each type (my point of view):

-- Unit Test
-- Component Test/ Integration Test
-- End-to-end (E2E) test
+- **Unit Test**: Test the smallest piece of code, e.g., a simple function.
+- **Integration Test**: Test group of functions, e.g., fetching and transforming data
+- **Component Test**: Test the behavior/ transition of a UI component, e.g., form validation
+- **End-to-end (E2E) test**: Complete user journey, e.g., login to a website and a series of operations

 ## Test Runners